Stencil buffer: Stencil test

 For each of these cases can be set different operations over the examined pixel.

 In the OpenGL stencil functions, the reference value and mask, respectively, define the function glStencilFunc.
 In Direct3D each of these components is adjusted individually using methods SetRenderState devices currently in control.
 This method expects two parameters, the first of which is a condition that is set and the other its value.
 In the order that was used above, these conditions are called D3DRS_STENCILFUNC, D3DRS_STENCILREF, and D3DRS_STENCILMASK.

 Stencil operations in OpenGL adjust glStencilOp function that expects three values.
 In Direct3D, again, each state sets a specific method SetRenderState.
 The three states that can be assigned to surgery are called D3DRS_STENCILFAIL, D3DRENDERSTATE_STENCILZFAIL, and D3DRENDERSTATE_STENCILPASS.

-Administration

-Although the range of stencil buffer applications is rather wide, we can mention several well-known applications.

-On the picture above the ground with the picture is just above the white surface, which is not enough to prevent the effect of deep struggle.
-In contrast, in stensilinga (lower figure) this effect is completely removed, even when they are coplanar surfaces.

 Z-fighting

 Due to the lack of precision in the Z-buffer, coplanar polygons that are short-range, or overlapping, can be portrayed as a single plane with a multitude of irregular cross-sections.
 These sections can vary depending on the camera position and other parameters and are rapidly changing.
 This is called Z-fighting.
 There exist multiple solutions to this issue: